Case report of the week: bloody tears

 Heart rate monitored hypothermia and drowning following a kayaking accident

-August 20, 2009 by casesnetwork
+August 20, 2009

 Published in Cases Journal this week is the report of a 48-year old male Norwegian kayaker who capsized when paddling alone around an island in a Norwegian fjord.
 After managing to call for help on his mobile phone the kayaker lost consciousness and was found fifty minutes later by air ambulance floating, prone with his head submerged in sea water and was suffering from profound hypothermia with cardiopulmonary arrest.
 The kayaker was wearing a personal heart rate monitor/pulse watch.